sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 ### Store metrics and run data

 #### What data storage should I choose (Graphite vs InfluxDB)
-By default sitespeed.io support both Graphite and InfluxDb and you can write your own plugin to store metrics elsewhere.
+By default sitespeed.io support both Graphite and InfluxDB and you can write your own plugin to store metrics elsewhere.

 But what should you choose?
 We recommend that you use Graphite.
-We use Graphite in our setups so Graphite will always get mmost love.
-Keeping an Graphite instance up and running for years and years is really easy and the maintance work is really small.
+We use Graphite in our setups so Graphite will get a little more love.
+Keeping an Graphite instance up and running for years and years is really easy and the maintenance work is really small.

 But when should you use InfluxDB?
-Well, almost never :) The great thing with Grafana is that you can have different datasources so even if your company is already a hard core InfluxDB users, your Grafana instance can get data from both Graphite and Grafana.
+Well, almost never :) The great thing with Grafana is that you can have different data sources so even if your company is already a hard core InfluxDB users, your Grafana instance can get data from both Graphite and Grafana.

 ### Dashboards
 #### Grafana vs other dashboard tools
-We love [Grafana](https://grafana.com) and think its the best monotoring/dashboard tool that is out there (and it is Open Source).
+We love [Grafana](https://grafana.com) and think its the best monitoring/dashboard tool that is out there (and it is Open Source).
 If you haven't used it before you will be amazed.
 Sitespeed.io ships with a couple of default dashboards but with the power of Grafana its easy to create your own.

-What extra great (for you) is that Grafana support multiple data sources, meaning you easily can create dashboards that gets data from your sitespeed.io runs, integrate it with your RUM data and with your business metrics like convertion rate.
+What extra great (for you) is that Grafana support multiple data sources, meaning you easily can create dashboards that gets data from your sitespeed.io runs, integrate it with your RUM data and with your business metrics like conversion rate.
 The potential with Grafana is endless.

+## Running tests using sitespeed.io

+Lets talk about running tests on sitespeed.io.

-## Testing on desktop
+### Testing on desktop
+Run your tests on Desktop is the easiest tests to run.
+You can choose to run your tests in a ready made Docker container or you can invoke the NodeJS package directly.

+The Docker container comes with preinstalled Chrome and Firefox (latest stable versions) and all dependencies that is needed to record and analyze a video if your test to get visual metrics.
+We release a new Docker container for each stable Chrome/Firefox, that way you can rollback versions easily.
+What's also good with the Docker container is that you start a new container per test, so everything is cleaned between tests.
+The drawbacks with running in a container could be slower metrics and only support for running Chrome and Firefox.
+If you are new to using Docker you should read our [Docker documentation](/documentation/sitespeed.io/docker/).

+If you use the NodeJS version directly you can run tests on Safari and MS Edge as long as your OS support it.
+To a record a video and analyze it and get visual metrics, you need to install those dependencies yourself (you can see what's needed in our [.travis.yml file](https://github.com/sitespeedio/browsertime/blob/master/.travis.yml)).
+You also need to manage the browsers by manually update them when there's a new version.
+There's more work to keep your tests running but you are also in control and can test on more browsers.

-## Testing on mobile
+### Testing on mobile

+You can try to emulate mobile phone testing by running your tests on desktop and emulate the browser by setting another view port, user agent and slow down the CPU.
+But its hard to emulate the performance of a real device.

+Using sitespeed.io you can test on Android and iOS devices.
+Android more support for performancee metrics (video/visual metrics).
+When you test on mobile phones you need prepare your phone for testing (enabling access/turning off services) and we have all that documented in the [documentation for mobile phones](https://www.sitespeed.io/documentation/sitespeed.io/mobile-phones/).

-## Testing the user journey
+### Testing the user journey

+By default sitespeed.io test your page with a cold cache test.
+That means a new browser session is started per run with the browser cache cleaned between runs.
+However you probably have users that visits multiple pages on your web site.
+To measure the performance of multiple pages (during the same session) you should use [scripting](https://www.sitespeed.io/documentation/sitespeed.io/scripting).

+With scripting you can test the performance of visiting multiple pages, clicking on links, log in, adding items to the cart and almost everything what the user can do.

+## Summary

+If you wanna use sitespeed.io for your synthetic monitoring testing you can dig deeper into the [documentation](/documentation/sitespeed.io/).
+If you have problems/issues the best way is to create an [issue at GitHub](https://github.com/sitespeedio/sitespeed.io/issues/new).
+That way others also can help out and can find the solution.
+If you have a bug, it super useful if you help us [creating a reproducible issue](/documentation/sitespeed.io/bug-report/).

+If you want to chat about setups you can do that in [our Slack channel](https://sitespeedio.herokuapp.com).